rsnyder/juncture-template/README.md

 # Juncture

 Juncture is a tool for creating and displaying interactive web pages.
-Juncture web pages are created using an extended version of the [Markdown](Q1193600) language.
+Juncture web pages are created using an extended version of the Markdown language.
 Markdown is a lightweight markup language that is widely used to add formatting elements to plain text.
 Juncture extends Markdown with the addition of a few custom tags enabling interactive viewers to be easily added to a generated web page.
-Juncture uses [GitHub](Q364) for storing the Markdown files.
+Juncture uses GitHub for storing the Markdown files.

 A simple Juncture-generated web page can be seen [here](https://rsnyder.github.io/juncture-template/simple-example).
-This example includes a couple commonly used Juncture components.
+This example includes a couple commonly used Juncture viewer components.
 A complete list of Juncture components and usage examples can be found on the [Juncture documentation site](https://docs.juncture-digital.org).

 ## Getting Started